 Some flat-Earthers claim there is no non-stop long-haul flights between two locations in the southern hemisphere.
 Flights need to make a stop in a location in the northern hemisphere because the distance will be too far and such flight will traverse the northern hemisphere, or more accurately, the center of the Earth according to their model.
 They are wrong.
 There are many such flight routes.

 Continue reading “Non-Stop Long-Haul Flight Routes in the Southern Hemisphere”

-Midnight Sun is a natural phenomenon when the Sun remains visible at midnight.
-This phenomenon occurs in the summer months in the north of Arctic Circle, and south of the Antarctic Circle.
+Midnight Sun is a phenomenon where the Sun remains visible at midnight.
+This phenomenon occurs in the summer months north of Arctic Circle, and south of the Antarctic Circle.

 The apparent motion of the Sun in both polar regions is different.
 In the north polar region, the Sun moves from left to right.
 On the other hand, in Antarctica, the Sun moves from right to left.
-It is not difficult to imagine that we all reside on a rotating sphere.
-There’s just no other explanation.
+There is no explanation other than that Earth is a sphere.

 According most flat earthers, there’s no such thing as the continent of Antarctica.
 In their imagination, Antarctica is not a continent, but a long ice wall enclosing the Earth.
 Without having anything to prove that assumption, they look anywhere for any quote they can mine and stumbled into this quote by Admiral Byrd:

 “Strangely enough, there is left in the world today, an area as big as the United States, that’s never been seen by a human being.
 And that’s beyond the pole, on the other side of the south pole from Little America.”

 Continue reading “Admiral Byrd: “An Area As Big As The United States on the Other Side of the South Pole””